 Expense Reimbursements: If the payment is for the reimbursement of an expense, it is best if it is paid as part of an accountable reimbursement plan if it is being paid to an employee.
 Such a plan must be implemented with specific language by the church’s board before such expenses are incurred.
 Expense reimbursements to volunteers should also be properly substantiated (the dreaded turning in of receipts) and clearly tracked as consistent with the church’s non-profit purposes.

 Benevolence: Payment to help a person with physical needs, whether an employee, church attendee or a person in the community, should be paid consistent with a pre-approved benevolence policy that clearly establishes the criteria to be used for determining who will receive gifts.
-Decisions about who will receive benevolence payments should be made by a pre-determined and disinterested team of people.
+Decisions about who will receive benevolence payments should be made by a pre-determined and disinterested team of people.< Back

 Clergy Financial Resources serves as a resource for clients to help analyze the complexity of clergy tax law, church payroll & HR issues.
 Our professionals are committed to helping clients stay informed about tax news, developments and trends in various specialty areas.